Campbell has Hibs in his sights

 Typically, Campbell danced a meme-friendly jig as he took the acclaim from a packed-out Gayfield, more fodder for the social media account entitled 'No Context Dick Campbell'.

-A last-gasp penalty equaliser at home to Hamilton Academical on Wednesday extended their lead to five points.
+A last-gasp penalty equaliser at home to Hamilton Academical on Wednesday extended their lead to five points, now cut to two with a game in hand over Killie.

 "People have criticised him in the past," says Craig Levein, a former Hearts and Scotland manager, and friend of Campbell.
 "People say he is a dinosaur - that's a word that gets used against a lot of the managers who have had success.